My Istanbul Travel Diaries will leave you charmed by the spirit of hospitality and the desire of its citizens to savour each moment of life!

 Istanbul has lots to offer when it comes to shopping.
-I picked up beautiful evil eye bracelets for myself and friends.
-We also invested in a lovely Persian silk rug and gave in to the fad of the moment and got a gorgeous hookah pipe.
+I picked up beautiful evil eye bracelets for myself and my friends.
+We also invested in a lovely Persian silk rug and gave in to the fad of the moment, and got a gorgeous hookah pipe.
 I have to admit that nothing beats the authentic handicraft.
 I wrapped up my session at the Grand Bazaar with a Turkish tea set and lots of envy-inducing scarves.

 More Old City Delights | Istanbul Travel Diaries

 As night falls in Istanbul, the beautiful people head to Club Reina and rub shoulders with the who’s who of the city.
-Holding a dazzler aloft I also gave in to the rhythms spun by the DJ and later enjoyed a sumptuous dinner two overlooking the beautiful Bosphorous.
+Holding a dazzler aloft, I also gave in to the rhythms spun by the DJ and later enjoyed a sumptuous dinner two overlooking the beautiful Bosphorous.

 Our trip ended with a ride up the Bosphorous on the upper deck of the ferry.
 From the stunning blue waters that splashed everywhere to the haunting cries of the seagulls and the skyline kissed by the spires of the ancient architecture inspired buildings, it was about the best way to end the idyllic tour.

 With time people change, and the “vibe” of a country also shifts.
 But I hope to someday return to an Istanbul that is just as charming and alluring as ever.

 Travel Tip | Istanbul in Turkey